 But your industry has its fair share of cynicism, too.
 How do you overcome that?

 You don’t play ball.
 If I walk into a room and I acknowledge it’s a hostile environment, I withdraw.
 It’s like, “I’ll come back when you calm down.”
 I’ve had to fire managers and walk away from record deals and booking agents, and that totally affected me.

 Did you ever have moments of doubt on those occasions?

-You have to be pretty confident to make those decisions, otherwise you’re just reckless.
+You have to be a pretty confident person to make those decisions, otherwise you’re just reckless.
 You have to have faith in yourself that there’s a better situation for you out there.
-I think that stops most people from changing anything in their life.
-They think they can’t do something better, or they don’t deserve something better.
+I think that stops most people from changing anything in their lives.
+They think that they can’t do something better, or they don’t deserve something better.
 And I’ve gotten over both of those.